List of Recalled Philips Products: CPAP Machines, BiPAP Devices, and Ventilators

-Below, from those sources and for quick reference, we present that Philips “product identification” information from the June 2021 Philips recall FDA Safety Communication that is limited to only those recalled Philips CPAP devices and Philips BiPAP devices as well as Philips ventilators which are intended for home-use by patients in the US:
+Below, we present Philips “product identification” information from the June 2021 Philips recall FDA Safety Communication that is limited to only those recalled Philips CPAP machines, Philips BiPAP devices, and Philips ventilators which are intended for home use by patients in the US:

 - CPAP and BiPAP Devices: Continuous Ventilator, Non-life Supporting